 An individual looking to enter the United States on an O-1 visa must be coming to the United States to work in their field of extraordinary ability.
 The job itself, however, does not need to require the skills of someone with extraordinary ability.

 The O-1A visa category applies to individuals with extraordinary ability in education, business, the sciences, or athletics.
-In order to qualify for an O-1A visa, an individual must provide evidence of having received a major internationally recognized award such as a Nobel Peace Prize.
+In order to qualify for an O-1A visa, an individual must provide evidence of having received a significant international award such as a Nobel Prize.
 In the alternative, they must provide evidence of at least three or more of the following: